Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 I so much wanted to see this with my own eyes!

-The first episode – now affectionally known in Iceland as ‘the tourist eruption’ – took place right in the middle of the walking track across Fimmvörðuháls, the pass between the glaciers of Eyjafjallajökull and that other fearsome volcano – Katla.
+The first episode – now affectionally known in Iceland as ‘the tourist eruption’ – took place right in the middle of the hiking track across Fimmvörðuháls, the pass between the glaciers of Eyjafjallajökull and that other fearsome volcano – Katla.

-In 2021 I finally had the chance to see an erupting volcano up close, when Fagradalsfjall kicked into life on Reykjanes peninsula!
+@ In 2021 I finally had the chance to see an erupting volcano up close, when Fagradalsfjall kicked into life on Reykjanes peninsula!

 Mýrdalsjökull glacier, where the fearsome Katla volcano sleeps underneath.
+On the right is Hrunagil canyon, where lava flows drooped down from Eyjafjallajökull during the 2010 eruption.

 The fiery pass across Eyjafjallajökull

 So when my next trip to Iceland suddenly bubbled up in 2014, I had to finally climb the thing, and see (what was left of) the steaming heaps at the Fimmvörðuháls fissure.
-The track goes from Skógar on the south coast to the other side of Eyjafjallajökull.
+The Fimmvörðuháls hiking route goes from Skógar on the south coast to the other side of Eyjafjallajökull.
 It drops down into the fabled valley of Thórsmörk, one of the most beautiful and enigmatic parts of Iceland.

 Epic view from behind Eyjafjallajökull into the valley of Thórsmörk.

-Fimmvörðuháls hike Thórsmörk
+Fimmvörðuháls hike to Thórsmörk

 Different options